 Intro to Flow Cytometry

 The Introduction to Flow Cytometry Class is a series of three 90-minute lectures offered monthly.
-Intro to Flow will be presented via Microsoft Teams as of August 2021 and will continue as such until further notice due to the COVID-19 epidemic.
 The class is led by UWCCC Flow Lab Certified Cytometrists and is designed for newcomers and old pros alike.

 This class is the required first step of our training program.
 All investigators that use or plan to use Flow & Image Cytometry and/or Cell Sorting in their research are required to attend this lecture series.